Comfortable and Furious

 Now imagine being surrounded by rooms, houses, basements full of that dusty stuff.
 They are funeral trappings.

 The Era of Menace is a gradually changing window of near history- presently, it is mostly the range of 1955-1985.
-Old people don’t go to horror movies, demographically; and so, horror usually depicts that which is simultaneously vaguely familiar and yet bereft of everyday meaning.
+Old people don’t go to horror movies demographically; and so, horror usually depicts that which is simultaneously vaguely familiar and yet bereft of everyday meaning.

 It’s an old device of horror.
 The first Gothics dealt with the crumbling abbeys of the English landscape, present in the 1700s but abandoned for 250 years.
 Lovecraft’s Innsmouth is Marblehead, MA, down on its luck- his stories are abundant for their descriptions of the rotting architecture.
 Kubrick’s The Shining had ghosts of a very 1930s ambience.
 We are always looking back, nervously, to the shadows of the strangers that our grandparents knew.

-Now that Era has reached the 1970s.
+Now that the Era has reached the 1970s.
 What was current with Amityville is now another horror story, distanced.
 The Conjuring works in part because the isolation of the past can create plausibility in the same manner as isolation of geography; the heroes can’t merely text or email somebody for help, and even the police don’t respond to a distress call until the dawn.
 The cast seem as much relics as the music boxes and lockets that they unearth in the basements.

 The-Conjuring_600x373